Staff Wellbeing Interventions for Paediatric Critical Care

 Welcome to SWell!

-The SWell project started with a research project funded by Birmingham Women’s and Children’s Hospital Charity.
-It aimed to investigate wellbeing interventions for staff that work in Paediatric Critical Care.
+The SWell project started with a research project funded by Birmingham Women’s and Children’s Hospital Trust Charity.
+It aimed to understand what workplace wellbeing meant to people working in Paediatric Critical Care, what could be feasibly be done to help improve their wellbeing.

-The SWell project team comprises applied health psychology researchers based at Aston University, Birmingham, and clinical colleagues working in paediatric critical and emergency care in the United Kingdom.
+The SWell project team comprises applied health psychology researchers based at Aston University, Birmingham, and clinical colleagues working in paediatric critical care in the United Kingdom.

 What does wellbeing mean to you?
 How is your wellbeing challenged at work?
 What can you do to improve and maintain your wellbeing at work?
 These simple questions can help you along the way to being happier and healthier both at work and at home.